 The Lath House as a “Afternoon Tea Resort” (1910)

-Mr. H. E. Huntington’s San Marino Ranch, CA
+Mr. H. E. Huntington’s -San Marino Ranch, CA

 By Nancy Armitage

-Numerous kinds of exotic orchids in the large Huntington’s Lath House.
-Mr. H.E.
-Huntington had so many varieties of exotics orchids growing in his enormous Lath House (Hot house) and in another Orchid House (green house) on his California Ranch.
+Numerous kinds of exotic orchids were grown in the large Huntington’s Lath House.
+Mr. H. E. Huntington had so many varieties of exotics orchids growing in his enormous Lath House (Hot house) & also in another Orchid House (green house) on his California Ranch.

-Many years ago, while I was in the Huntington Library reference library, I found a very interesting article about Mr. H. E. Huntington.
+Many years ago, while I was researching in the Huntington Library’s Reference Library, I found a very interesting article about Mr. H. E. Huntington.
 It was in the California Garden Magazine (February 1910) about Mr. H. E. Huntington’s Lath House.
 The article was titled “Get a Lath House” (below).
-It refers to Mr. Huntington’s huge Lath House on his California ranch as being a “Afternoon Tea Resort”.
-In 1910, Mr. Huntington was single & a bachelor – divorced from his first wife, Mary Alice Huntington.
+It refers to Mr. Huntington’s huge Lath House on his California San Marino Ranch as being a “Afternoon Tea Resort”.
+In 1910, Mr. H.E.
+Huntington was single & a bachelor – divorced from his first wife, Mary Alice Huntington (SF, CA).
 He was just settling into his newly built Huntington Mansion on the San Marino Ranch in Southern California.

 What did the Huntington Lath House look like?

 They did have multi-colored roses in the early 1900’s, I was surprised by this.
+This lovely multi-color roses of yellow and orange looks like a “Judy Garland’ rose, super fragrant & very prolific rose in spring & summer.

-By 1910, Mr. H.E.
-Huntington’s lovely Huntington Mansion on the San Marino Ranch was almost finished.
+By 1910, Mr. H. E. Huntington’s lovely Huntington Mansion on the San Marino Ranch was almost finished.
 With a few more finishing touches to be made.
 In May of that year, Mr. Huntington had hired a small servant staff that would be all live-in employees.
 He had a temporary cook named Mr. Gee Lee & cook-housekeeper, Mrs. Delia Foley.
-Mrs. Foley had worked for Mrs. Arabella Huntington in her mansion in San Francisco; in 1906 that mansion on California Street Nob Hill area was leveled by the great EQ-Fire in April of 1906.
-Mrs. Foley agreed to just set the kitchen up with cook & help Mr. Huntington’s Kitchen staff get organized.
+Mrs. Foley had worked for Mrs. Arabella Huntington in her mansion in San Francisco; in 1906 that mansion on California Street – Nob Hill area was leveled by the great San Francisco EQ-Fire in April of 1906.
+Mrs. Foley agreed to just set the kitchen up with cook & help Mr. H.E.
+Huntington’s Kitchen staff get organized.

 Any type of food Mr. Huntington asked for, the kitchen staff was happy to treat him to.
 A lovely afternoon tea would be perfect inside the Huntington’s Lath House.
-They could serve tea sandwiches, cream scones, Ranch strawberry jam, & Ranch orange marmalade,& lemon or orange or chocolate teacake.
+They could serve tea, with tea sandwiches, cream scones, Ranch strawberry jam, & Ranch orange marmalade,& lemon or orange or chocolate teacake.

 “Get a Lath House” by A. D. Robinson

-“The lath house is efficient, cheap, & adaptable, can cover acres or be squeezed into the backyard of a city lot, can raise salad to ferns for the table, or be a wind break and shade for the baby, & can be so arranged as to make a charming afternoon tea resort….
-In fact, the most elaborate example in the states is on H. E. Huntington’s place in San Gabriel, and is circular with a dome like the Point Loma Homestead (S.D.)….”
+“The lath house is efficient, cheap, & adaptable, can cover acres or be squeezed into the backyard of a city lot, can raise salad to ferns for the table, or be a wind break & shade for the baby, & can be so arranged as to make a charming afternoon tea resort….
+In fact, the most elaborate example in the states is on H. E. Huntington’s place in San Gabriel, & is circular with a dome like the Point Loma Homestead (S.D.)….”

 “What are the advantages? in it will grow almost any kind of fern to perfection, including the delicate maiden hairs.
 Begonias delight in its shelter.
 Violets make immense blooms & stems & greatly prolong their blooming season therein.
-Lettuce can be raised in summer, cuttings rooted, and up the sides & pillars the more delicate vines will gladly climb.”
+Lettuce can be raised in summer, cuttings rooted, & up the sides & pillars the more delicate vines will gladly climb.”

 A pink afternoon tea party for 2.
 Photo Credit: Nancy Armitage

 “A lath house of a few years standing accumulates that soothing atmosphere of the woods, that faint earthy smell peculiar to ferns and things that love the forest shades.
 The growing things take on an indigenous charm.
 Tiny little seedlings sprout in odd places.
 Some dainty bird, likely a wren, with its natty brown dress & tilted tail will make of it a happy hunting ground.”
-Document: Magazine The California Garden page 9 San Diego, CA Feb.
+Document: Magazine The California Garden- page 9 San Diego, CA – Feb.
 1910 Article “Get a Lath House”

 Mrs. Arabella Huntington’s way of entertaining was much more elegant with her French fine bone porcelain plates like Haviland, Sevres, & Limoges.
 Photo Credit: Nancy Armitage

 A very exciting place to visit & a beautiful spot to experience.
-Mr. Huntington loved to take walks around the Ranch to see what was going on and see new things.
+Mr. Henry E. Huntington loved to take walks around the Ranch to see what was going on & see new things.
 His two favorite spots were the “Aviary” to see his collection of exotic Birds (like macaws, parrots, & toucans) & the Lath House to check on how things were growing especially the exotic fruits & avocados.
-BTW, Mr. Huntington was the first commerial grower of avocadoes in California (avocado seeds he was given by the chef of Jonathan Club in Los Angeles).
-Fruits one couldn’t get in California at the time period.
-Even after he married Mrs. Collis Huntington (Arabella) in 1913, they still used the Lath House.
-Arabella loved afternoon tea, & orchids & fragrant flowers very much.

-By 1913, Mr. H.E.
-Huntington “Edwards” had married Arabella Huntington.
+By 1913, Mr. H. E. Huntington “Edwards” had married Arabella Huntington.
 She would have used the Lath House for intimate garden parties & ladies bridge parties.
 The Lath House was protected from wind & rain and it was cool place to be with the shade when it got too hot.

 Mrs. Arabella Huntington had a very large Victorian conservatory at her enormous property at “Huntington Homestead” Throggs Neck, Westchester Co., New York.
-The Lath House was the closest thing to a conservatory at the Huntington’s San Marino Ranch.
+The Lath House was the closest thing to a garden conservatory at the Huntington’s San Marino Ranch.

 These stunning roses look like the delicate pink tipped white rose called “Eden rose”.
 Mrs. Arabella D. Huntington particularly loved pink & white flowers.

 Mrs. Huntington might have given the Lath House a feminine touch.
 On a side table, she might have decorated with flowers like a hotel or private club.
 She loved exotic orchids, violets, geraniums, iris, & roses.
 She loved huge flower arrangements with big profusions of color.
-Mr. Hertrich & a team of house servants would make up these lovely arrangements filled with 150-200 flowers in her amazing collection fancy French Sevres vases.
-Think foyer flowers of any large hotel on a marble top fancy table.
+Mr. Hertrich & a team of house servants would make up these lovely arrangements filled with 150-200 flowers in her amazing collection of fancy French Sevres vases.
+Think foyer table flowers of any large elegant hotel on a marble top fancy table.

-The Huntington Lath House – Plant List
+The Mr. Huntington’s Lath House – Plant List

 Thorpe wrote in his book H. E. Huntington a biography: “Edward [HEH] was especially interested in tropical fruits & wanted to carry on horticultural experiments on the Ranch to develop new products that could be introduced into the California fruit industry.
 Hertrich had built a nursery & lath house large enough to accommodate 15,000 plants.”
+Oh my, that is a lot of plants!!
+So exciting though.

 Exotic Tropical Fruits in the Lath House